Blessing of the Roads

 - Declaration for Road Safety fact sheet information

-The RoadWise Program also has a range of road safety material available for loan.
-To view what resources are available and to book, please download the WALGA RoadWise Program Resource catalogue through the download form.
+RoadWise also has a range of road safety material available for loan.
+To view available resources and to book, please download the WALGA RoadWise Program Resource catalogue through the download form.

-Pictured above clockwise from left: Peter Denton and Snr Const.
+Pictured above, 2015 Blessing of the Roads campaign participants (clockwise from left): Peter Denton and Snr Const.
 Jeff Osbourne at the Shire of Cranbrook's Blessing of the Roads event; First Class Constable Kevin Loveland, Len Handasyde, Elsa Drage and Jeff Drage at the Shire of Plantagenet Blessing of the Roads ceremony; First Class Constable Kevin Loveland addresses the Plantagenet ceremony (Shire President Cr Ken Clements in background), City of Wanneroo road safety display; Shire of Wiluna's Blessing of the Highway and fun run; The Cities of Joondalup, Stirling and Swan's Blessing of the Roads cake; and Peter Denton and Snr Const.
 Jeff Osbourne at the Shire of Cranbrook's Blessing of the Roads event.

 Back to top

 When is the next campaign?

 The 2018 Blessing of the Roads campaign will run in the lead up to and during the Easter long weekend (Friday, 30 March - Monday, 2 April 2018).

 For further information, contact your closest Road Safety Advisor.